nhungpham1707/CUTnRUN/README.md

 <img src="https://github.com/nhungpham1707/CUTnRUN/blob/main/Figures/FRIP.png" width="400" height = "300" alt>
     </p>
     <p>
     <em>FRiP and total reads.
-Samples have various total reads and also various FRiP.
+The total reads range from 726,760 to 101,240,888 reads and FRiP score from 0.02 to 0.4.
+Data have a large variability in both sequencing depth and signal-to-noise ratio.
 These data need to be normalized before conducting any comparison or peak calling.</em>
 </p>

+## 7. Normalize data using s3norm
 ## Replicates correlation
         To check the correlation between replicates from the same group.
 A good experiment should have high correlation between replicates.
 <p>